 Fly home from the small airport in Santa Fe or catch our transfer to the Albuquerque Airport for your flight home.
 Santa Fe has much to offer, so we encourage you to stay a few more days.
 We are happy to extend your stay in Santa Fe and provide suggestions to help you explore this unique area over several more days.

-Price includes: Accommodations for 8 nights in a shared room (with single rooms available for the single supplement); All transportation when traveling as a group; Arrival transfer to hotel in Albuquerque; One group departure transfer from Santa Fe to Albuquerque airport for flights departing at or after 1 pm on the final tour day (or to Santa Fe Airport for those departing from there); 8 breakfasts, 2 lunches, and 4 dinners; Wine or soft drinks at Welcome and Farewell Dinners; Entry to attractions and parks, including Acoma Pueblo, Sandia Peak Tramway, Box Canyon Falls, and Mesa Verde National Park; Jeep 4×4 high-mountain tour near Telluride; Services of a knowledgeable HE Travel tour director; Meal and driver gratuities; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: Accommodations for 8 nights in a shared room (with single rooms available for the single supplement); All transportation when traveling as a group; Arrival transfer to hotel in Albuquerque; One group departure transfer from Santa Fe to Albuquerque airport for flights departing at or after 1 pm on the final tour day (or to Santa Fe Airport for those departing from there); 8 breakfasts, 2 lunches, and 5 dinners; Wine or soft drinks at Welcome and Farewell Dinners; Entry to attractions and parks, including Acoma Pueblo, Sandia Peak Tramway, Box Canyon Falls, and Mesa Verde National Park; Jeep 4×4 high-mountain tour near Telluride; Services of a knowledgeable HE Travel tour director; Gratuities for included meals and for the driver; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Optional Tour Choices: